Vaginal Yeast Infections: Prevention and Treatment

 Vulvovaginal Candidiasis (VVC)

-The most common type of Candida (yeast) to cause infections is Candida albicans, which is the source of 80-90 percent of vaginal infections in women.
-Vulvovaginal Candidiasis is the second most common cause of vaginitis and can be more than annoying for women who frequently experience this type of infection.
+The most common type of yeast to cause infections is Candida albicans, which is the source of 80-90 percent of vaginal infections in women.
+Vulvovaginal Candidiasis (VVC) is the second most common cause of vaginitis and can be more than annoying for women who frequently experience this type of infection.

-While it is normal for Candida to colonize (or live) in the vagina, it can sometimes overgrow causing inflammation of the vulva and vagina.
+While it is normal for Candida to live in the vagina, it can sometimes overgrow causing inflammation of the vulva and vagina.
 This leads to the typically experienced symptoms of genital burning, itching, redness, pain, and a thick, white cottage-cheese-like discharge.

 - Use of antibiotics